HonkingGoose/git-gosling/docs/sandbox_git_status.md

 You will not see this folder in the `git status` output.

 :::tip
-Use `git status` whenever you're stuck or not sure on what to to next.
+Use `git status` whenever you're stuck or not sure on what to do next.
 Git will try to help you!
 :::